screwdriver-cd/guide/docs/user-guide/local.md

 ```

-It starts the job based on `screwdriver.yaml` in the current directory, and the build artifacts are created under the "./sd-artifacts" directory.
+It starts the build based on the `screwdriver.yaml` config in the current directory.
+Build artifacts will be created under the "./sd-artifacts" directory.

 ## Options